Đổi Mới: Limitations

 Despite recording high GDP growth, the Vietnamese economy still had many structural problems heading to the new century.
 Without experience in managing a market economy, income inequality, negative environmental and social effects still pose a major threat as the country began eyeing integration into the global economy.
 State-owned enterprises, which still made up a significant portion of the economy, remained inefficient and are plagued by problems of corruption.
 In terms of poverty alleviation, despite recording a significant decline in the national poverty rate, absolute poverty was still rampant in mountainous provinces and provinces along the central coast.
-Not only so, relative poverty and the urban-rural income gap continue to be on the rise.
+The poverty headcount ratio hit 1.6% in 2021.
+Not only so, relative poverty and the urban-rural income gap continues to be on the rise.
 In major metropolitan areas, affordable housing was lacking, thus hindering further potential growth in living standards for internal migrant labor.
 Despite recording high FDI inflow, the majority of FDI still focused on exploiting Vietnam's cheap labor and low environmental standards, thus hindering de facto sustainable growth.
 In terms of technological spillover, many domestic firms still lack the capacity to reap the benefits of increased FDI inflows.
 In various high-value added industries, especially the retail industry, FDI firms have grown to dominate the domestic market, crowding out domestic private investors.
 Even more, profits created by foreign investment tend to be repatriated to their home countries, and thus do not get reinvested into the local economy as profits for a domestic firm would.
 In terms of technological development, the economy's automation rate and the stock of highly-skilled labor remained low.
 The working environment, at the same time, remains highly inefficient and unwelcoming towards further reform, so much so that the country now experiences a major brain drain.